evolution-gaming/cassandra-sync/README.md

 val result = cassandraSync("id", expiry = 3.seconds, timeout = 10.seconds) {
   // put your code here
-  // the lock will ensure this code to be run strictly sequentially }
+  // the lock will ensure that your code runs strictly sequentially }
 ```